luomi16/luomi16/README.md

 <div align="center">

-- 🔭 I'm a student of Computer Science in the US.
+- 🔭 I'm a student of Computer Science at University of Delaware in the US.
-- 🌱 I’m currently learning NODE.JS and REACT.JS.
 - 💬 Ask me everything about my project.

 <details>